-In the context of a Management-Control solution streaming is used primarily for the reporting (notification) of ongoing change of state of the controlled system from one Management-Control entity to another (usually superior) management-control entity.
-In this context as much of the information is derived from readings of instruments, the flow is often called telemetry2.
+In the context of a Management-Control solution streaming is used primarily for the reporting of ongoing change of state of the controlled system (and of other events from the controlled system) from one Management-Control entity to another (usually superior/client) Management-Control entity.
+In this context, as much of the information is derived from readings of instruments, the flow is often called telemetry.

-The stream provides engineered flow such that peak load is averaged using some mechanism such as back-pressure and/or selective pruning of detail.
+The stream provides engineered flow such that peak load is reduced and spread using some mechanism such as back-pressure and/or selective pruning of detail.

 In the following discussion various terms such as controller, client and provider will be used.
-For the usage in this document of these terms see section 8 Definitions on page 76.
+For the usage in this document of these terms see section 8 Definitions and Terminology on page 107.